| MOLCAS manual:

 >> End Do

-In order to run the job above in a task-farm parallel mode, one just needs to slightly modify the original input:
+In order to run the job above in a task-farm parallel mode,

 *activating an TaskFarm's interface in GEO/HYPER